systemd/mkosi/mkosi/resources/man/mkosi.md

 settings configured via configuration files.
 If the same setting is configured more than once via configuration files, later assignments override earlier assignments except for settings that take a collection of values.
-Also, settings read from `mkosi.local.conf` will override settings from configuration files that are parsed later, but not settings specified on the CLI.
+Also, settings read from `mkosi.local` or `mkosi.local.conf` will override settings from configuration files that are parsed later, but not settings specified on the CLI.

 For settings that take a single value, the empty assignment (`SomeSetting=` or `--some-setting=`) can be used to override a previous setting and reset to the